MansurOralov/Binary_Search_Tree/README.md

 # Binary_Search_Tree
-An application which stores the records of the students in a Binary Search Tree
+An application in C, which stores the records of the students in a Binary Search Tree
 # What is used to build:
 1) Linked Lists
 2) Structures